Haouo/course-website/docs/tools/linux_cmd.md

 # Basic Linux command

 !!! info
-    - Contributors:
+    - Contributors：TA 裕禾、TA 峻豪
-    - Last updated:
+    - Last Updated：2024/09/22

+---

+!!! success
     Directory : It's a file system concept, like 'folder' in Windows.
 In computing, a directory is a file system cataloging structure which contains references to other computer files, and possibly other directories.

 ## Basic Linux Commands and Concepts